sdcTools/UserSupport/docs/index.md

 <a name="News">
 # News
+**March 18, 2022** <br>
+NEW RELEASE: [Version 4.2.2 build 1 of &tau;-argus](https://github.com/sdcTools/tauargus/releases/tag/v4.2.2.1) is now available.
+The main improvement in this version is in the Modular approach, where the engine was partly rewritten to improve memory management and stability.
+Additionally, for some instances of (sub)tables with infeasible suppression problems, &tau;-argus no longer crashes but produces an error message and will stop calculation.
+Additionally some bugs were fixed (spaces in directory names are now allowed, cell keys are correctly saved in CKM for frequency count tables, etc.).

 **January 14, 2022: new build of version 5.1.6 of &mu;-argus released** <br>
 IMPORTANT NOTE:
 &mu;-Argus version 5.1.6 build 1 sometimes did not save the report file properly.
 This is now fixed in build 2.
 Moreover, the "undo"-actions for TRS have been improved.